Kathy Griffin Slams ‘Complicit’ Melania Trump For Child Separation Statement

 “She believes we need to be a country that follows all laws, but also a country that governs with heart.”

-Kathy Griffin, the liberal comedian who people – and media outlets – couldn’t stop talk about after she posed for pictures with a fake severed head of POTUS Donald Trump as a prop, didn’t take long to take a profane-laced swing at the FLOTUS for her “complicit” statement on the immigration controversy.
+Kathy Griffin, the liberal comedian who people – and media outlets – couldn’t stop talking about after she posed for pictures with a fake severed head of POTUS Donald Trump as a prop, didn’t take long to take a profane-laced swing at the FLOTUS for her “complicit” statement on the immigration controversy.

 In a NSFW tweet containing profane language, Griffin slammed Melania for her comment on the controversy.